 This is a course designed to provide students with knowledge and practical experience that will enhance their effectiveness in teaching physical education to students in pre-school through sixth grade.
 A laboratory experience is required.
-Co-requisite: EDU 312.

 PED 336 Adapted Physical Education Pedagogy